John Perceval, 2nd Earl of Egmont: Personal life

 Lord Perceval died on 4 December 1770 at Pall Mall, London, aged 59.
 Following his death, his widow was created on 23 May 1770 Baroness Arden of Lohort Castle in the county of Cork in the peerage of Ireland, with remainder to her heirs male.
 She survived her husband and died at Langley, Buckinghamshire, on 11 June 1784, aged 53.

 Legacy

+Port Egmont in the Falkland Islands, established in 1765, is named after him.

 Mount Egmont in New Zealand was named after him by James Cook in recognition of his encouragement of Cook's first voyage.
 While the mountain has returned to its original Maori name of Taranaki since the 2000s, the Egmont name still applies to the national park that surrounds the peak and geologists still refer to the peak as the Egmont Volcano.